wicklowtown/JestQuestBeta/README.md

 Version 0.08 - Lane switching is somewhat fixed, although double tapping on either left or right causes the character to return to the centre lane.

 Version 0.09 - Lane switching fixed.

+Version 0.10 - Obstacles added.
+Player can dodge, duck and slide under very basic obstacles as they move towards them.
+Although there is an error as the right hand lane is empty.